GuiBo79/CarND-Advanced-Lane-Lines/writeup.md

 This project was very challenger but in the same way very pleasure.
 See our skills improving, as well being tested are a very good manner to know our strengths and weakness.
 Unfortunately I could not test the harder challenge entire video in my computer due memory limitations, but one aspect of the challenge for me became very clear.
 In some way, is not hard to treat different problems with different codes , the problem is to create a robust and generic code who performs reasonable in all situations, for example, for a winding road maybe a second degree polynomial is not enough , maybe have to use 3th or 4th, and makes the code to adapt to different situations , using as base the knowledge I have now, is a tricky job.
 Another concern I had is about the complexity of all operation and how to make the code runs live in realtime situation.
 To process the entire code takes much more time than the video has, so I tend to think Python is not the best solution for embedded solutions, maybe I wrong, but is a question I still have.

+About the Review: To further my skills to have this project done the review was indispensable.
+My code became shorter and pretty much faster, doing the job in a better way.
+I tried to do my best to implement all the modifications requested , and for sure, even far way from perfection, my project now is better, thank you very much.